 Below, a fountain provided by the Telegraph Clerk's Association was installed, with the inscription:

-The Telegraph Clerk's Association provided this fountain and contributed towards the erection fo the memorial
+The Postal Telegraph Clerk's Association provided this fountain and contributed towards the erection fo the memorial

 Following the ceremony the layout of the grounds were completed, again overseen by Gertrude Jekyll.
 The park remains open to this day, and includes a bandstand and children's playground.
 The Phillips Memorial Park is the largest Titanic memorial, by area, in England.

-- Stonehaven Journal, The (1913) Titanc memorial deadlock Stonehaven, Scotland: The Stonehaven Journal, 22 May 1913
+- Stonehaven Journal, The (1913) Titanic memorial deadlock Stonehaven, Scotland: The Stonehaven Journal, 22 May 1913

 - Surrey Advertiser, The (1914) Phillips memorial Guildford: The Surrey Advertiser, 11 April 1914